 A healthy diet, full of antioxidant-rich foods will go a long way towards improving your skin’s complexion.

 Antioxidants are anti-inflammatory, cancer-fighting and protect against the sun (both UVA and UVB).
-They also aid in fighting skin infection, help regulate our immune response, improve blood flow (colour #1) and may increase collagen production (colour #2), thereby also improving skin texture.
+They also aid in fighting skin infection and help regulate our immune responses.
+Antioxidants help improve blood flow (colour #1) and may increase collagen production (colour #2), thereby also improving skin texture.

-Not only are antioxidants very important in maximising collagen production from the cells that make it, but they also act as protection once it is made.
+Not only are antioxidants very important in maximising collagen production, but they also act as protection once it is produced.

 We recommend ingesting as many coloured and varied fruits and vegetables as possible.
 Sip some tea too — preferably green or white.

-By supplementing your antioxidant intake with an antioxidant serum in the morning, you’re helping your skin cope with the environmental insults thrown at it during the day.
+By supplementing your antioxidant intake with an antioxidant serum in the morning, you are helping your skin cope with the environmental insults thrown at it during the day.